whchien/ai-trader/README.md

 [中文版說明 (Chinese Subpage)](README_zh.md)

 A comprehensive backtesting framework for algorithmic trading strategies built on Backtrader.
 Test and optimize your trading strategies across US stocks, Taiwan stocks, cryptocurrencies, and forex markets.
+Now with **MCP server support** for seamless LLM integration.

-**Version 0.3.0** introduces a new architecture with utility functions, CLI tools, and config-driven workflows for professional backtesting.
+**Version 0.3.0** introduces a new architecture with utility functions, CLI tools, config-driven workflows, and an MCP server for professional backtesting and AI integration.

 ![Demo GIF](data/demo_bt.gif)

 ## ✨ What's New in v0.3.0

+- **MCP Server** - Model Context Protocol server for LLM integration with Claude Desktop
 - **New CLI Tool** - Run backtests from YAML configs
 - **Utility Functions** - Simple helpers for common tasks
 - **Config-Driven** - Version-controlled, reproducible backtests